COM6012/ScalableML/README.md

 **by [Shuo Zhou](https://shuo-zhou.github.io/) and [Haiping Lu](https://haipinglu.github.io/), with [Tahsin Khan](https://www.sheffield.ac.uk/dcs/people/academic/tahsinur-khan) and [Xianyuan Liu](https://xianyuanliu.github.io/)**

 In [this module](http://www.dcs.shef.ac.uk/intranet/teaching/public/modules/msc/com6012.html), we will learn how to do machine learning at large scale using [Apache Spark](https://spark.apache.org/).
 We will use the [High Performance Computing (HPC) cluster systems](https://docs.hpc.shef.ac.uk/en/latest/hpc/index.html) of our university.
-If you are NOT on the University's network, you **must** use [VPN (Virtual Private Network)](https://www.sheffield.ac.uk/it-services/vpn) to connect to the HPC.
+To access the HPC clusters, log in using SSH with your university username and the associated password.
+When connecting while on campus using Eduroam or off campus, you **must** keep the [university's VPN](https://www.sheffield.ac.uk/it-services/vpn) connected all the time.
+Multifactor authentication (MFA) will be mandatory.
+The standard University [DUO MFA](https://www.sheffield.ac.uk/it-services/mfa/set-mfa#duo) is utilised.

 This edition uses [**PySpark 3.5.4**](https://spark.apache.org/docs/3.5.4/api/python/index.html), the [latest stable release of Spark](https://spark.apache.org/releases/spark-release-3-5-4.html) (Dec 20, 2024), and has 10 sessions below.
 You can refer to the [overview slides](https://github.com/COM6012/ScalableML/blob/master/Slides/Overview-COM6012-2025.pdf) for more information, e.g. timetable and assessment information.